TENZINGAWA/TENZINGAWA/README.md

 **Mechanical Engineering Student | Innovator | Lifelong Learner**

-I'm currently pursuing my Mechanical Engineering degree at **Jain University**.
-I love exploring new technologies, solving problems with engineering, and building projects that combine creativity and functionality.
+I am currently pursuing my Mechanical Engineering degree at **Jain University**.
+I enjoy exploring new technologies, solving engineering problems, and developing projects that combine creativity with practical solutions.

 ---

-## 🔭 What I’m Working On
+## 🔭 Currently Working On
 - Mechanical design and CAD modeling projects
-- Beginner-level programming for automation and simulations
+- Programming for automation and simulations
-- Personal projects to improve problem-solving skills in engineering
+- Personal projects to enhance problem-solving and engineering skills

 ---

-## 🌱 I’m Currently Learning
+## 🌱 Currently Learning
 - SolidWorks & AutoCAD for mechanical designs
 - Python and MATLAB for simulations
-- Basics of robotics and IoT
+- Basics of Robotics and IoT

 ---